stardog-union/stardog-blog/content/posts/2017-vsc-plugin.md

 That customization comes from two architectural decisions made by the Microsoft team.
 First, _VSC_ is an [Electron](https://electron.atom.io/) app.
 That means it's built using web technology that is very well understood and known in the community.
 It makes the barrier of entry almost non-existent.
-Secondly, the design of Visual Studio Code embraces the concept of Extensions.
+Second, the design of Visual Studio Code embraces the concept of Extensions.

 A Visual Studio Code extension is a plugin that, surprise, extends the